calmh/node-snmp-native/README.md

 node-snmp-native
 ================

 This is a native SNMP library for Node.js.
-The goal is to provide enough functionality to perform basic monitoring of network equipment.
+The goal is to provide enough functionality to perform large scale monitoring of network equipment.
 This
 includes:

  - Compatibility with SNMPv2c, including 64 bit data types.
- - Support for Get and GetNext requests.
+ - Support for Get, GetNext and Set requests.
  - No unusual external dependencies, no non-JS code.
- - High performance.
+ - Very high performance.

-It specifically does **not** include:
+It specifically does *not* include:

  - Compatibility with SNMPv1, SNMPv2u or SNMPv3.
+These are (in order)
+   deprecated, weird, and too complicated.
+Yes, it's an opinionated library.
  - MIB parsing.

-Everything should naturally happen in a nice non-blocking, asynchronous manner.
+Do this in your client app if it's necessary.

+It's optimized for polling tens of thousands of counters on hundreds or thousands of hosts in a parallell manner.

 Documentation
 =============